meta-llama/llama-stack/docs/source/distributions/self_hosted_distro/remote-vllm.md

 ## Setting up vLLM server

-Both AMD and NVIDIA GPUs can serve as accelerators for the vLLM server, which acts as both the LLM inference provider and safety provider.
+Both AMD and NVIDIA GPUs can serve as accelerators for the vLLM server, which acts as both the LLM inference provider and the safety provider.

 ### Setting up vLLM server on AMD GPU